-Wait, that is a lot.
+Hmmm, that is a lot.
 Well, if you skip all optional fields, it would only take you about 500 characters.
-But we encourage you to fill most of the fields to help reviewer understand your proposal.
+But we encourage you to fill most of the fields to help reviewers understand your proposal.

 Some of the fields are for reviewers only, so don’t worry about spoilers:

 If you are a very experienced speaker, you can directly enter the My PyCon page to propose！

 Next, we will give more detailed advice on each aspect.

 To pick a topic that suits PyCon Taiwan, you can first find out what accepted talks are about from the previous PyCons:

 - PyCon TW 2019

 - PyCon TW 2018